 Welcome, visitors!
 God uses worship to transform lives, heal wounded souls, renew hope, shape decisions, provoke change, inspire compassion and bind people to one another.
 Worshiping together is the most important thing we do, informing every other part of our spirituality from our service to others to our private devotions, our quiet times alone with God.
 We hope it will be a good—and meaningful—experience and we hope you’ll be very happy you came.

 For Persons with Limited Mobility: There are a few Handicapped Accessible parking spots in the parking lot behind the church.
 If they are already taken, it may still make sense to drop off passengers at the rear entrance before parking.
 The elevator is located just inside that rear parking lot entrance.
 Accessible lavatories are not far from the elevator entrances on the first floor and basement levels.
-The sanctuary has two areas where we have removed the original seating to provide comfortable wheelchair access.
+The sanctuary has three areas where we have removed the original seating to provide comfortable wheelchair access.

 Parking: Our small lot behind the church fills up early.
 However, there is ample on the street parking and, on Sundays, we are allowed to use the large parking lot directly across the street from us.